FabricMC/fabric-docs/versions/1.21.1/develop/items/custom-data-components.md

 int clickCount = stack.get(ModComponents.CLICK_COUNT_COMPONENT);
 ```

 This will return the current component value as the type we defined when we registered our component.
 We can then use this value to add a tooltip entry.
-Add this line to the `appendTooltip` method in the `CounterItem` class:
+Add this line to the `appendHoverText` method in the `CounterItem` class:

 ```java
 public void appendTooltip(ItemStack stack, TooltipContext context, List<Text> tooltip, TooltipType type) {